 Satsuma Age

-It is a deep-fry dish of fish cake with tips of Tofu and vegetables.
+It is a deep-fried dish of fish cake with tofu and vegetables.
 In Kagoshima, it is called “Tsukeage.”
-Fish used for Satsuma Age include sardine, house mackerel, mackerel, and flying fish.
-Vegetables are carrot, burdock, sweet potato and others.
-Sugar is added to be a bit sweet.
+The fish used for Satsuma-age include sardine, horse mackerel, mackerel, and flying fish.
+The vegetables used are carrot, burdock, sweet potato, and others.
+A bit of sugar is added, making it slightly sweet.

 Kibinago

-Kibinago is a small silvery fish with stripes.
-It is served as sashimi or tempura.
-Kibinago goes bad so quickly that it should be fresh from the sea to be eaten.
-To taste this fish, you should go to Kagoshima.
+Kibinago is a small, silvery fish with blue stripes.
+It is typically served as sashimi or tempura.
+This fish is extremely perishable, so it must be very fresh to be eaten.
+To try it at its best, you should go to Kagoshima.

 Kagoshima Ramen

-Kagoshima Ramen is characteristic in its soup.
-Although Kagoshima is a part of Kyushu, the soup is made mainly from chicken.
-Pork bone may be used for the soup, too.
-The noodles are straight but without Kansuim, lye water, which is used for ramen noodles to make it sticky.
-So, they taste like udon noodles.
-Cha-shu is often made of Black pork.
-And the ramen dish is always served with pickles.
+Kagoshima Ramen is characterized by its soup.
+Although Kagoshima is in Kyushu, the soup is made mainly from chicken.
+Pork bones may also be used in the soup.
+The noodles are straight but made without kansui (lye water), which is typically used in ramen noodles to make them firm and chewy.
+Because of this, they have a softer texture, similar to udon noodles.
+The cha-shu is often made from Kurobuta (black pork), and the ramen is always served with pickles.

 Keihan